Do you have a blog? Do this to improve your SEO positioning

 • <H2>Subtitle</H2>

-1. Bold: Main keywords and by semantics highlighted once.
+1. Bold: Main and semantic keywords highlighted once.

 2. Italics: Neologisms, Anglicisms, etc.